 The following are submitted along with the Graduate School application, February 15:

-We HIGHLY recommend completing the FAFSA.
-To be considered for all possible scholarship and financial aid opportunities, graduate students must complete the FAFSA.
+We HIGHLY recommend applicants who are U.S. citizens complete completing the FAFSA to be considered for all possible scholarship and financial aid opportunities.
 You may complete it before you get accepted or audition (the earlier you complete the FAFSA, the better).
 We recommend completing it before February 1 for those wanting to begin school in the Fall.